rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 ansible-vault edit vault/azure.yml
 ```

-* Fill the vault.yml with your Azure credentials extracted from the early steps:
+* Fill the vault.yml with your Azure credentials extracted from the earlier steps:

 ```sh
 azure_subscription_id: SECRET